weka/docs-weka-io/usage/events/list-of-events.md

 ConfigChangeSetsSliderFull|MINOR|Configuration changeset slider is full while the process (node) is pulling the configuration.
 ConfigGenerationHasNoFirstChunk|MINOR|Applying a partial configuration generation is prohibited.
 ConfigSnapshotPulled|MINOR|Configuration snapshot is pulled.
+DoubleUnmatchingMachineIdentifier|MAJOR|There is a container with same Agent-Machine-ID, but different SMBIOS UID.
 GrimReaperFencingNode|MINOR|A partially connected process (node) is selected to be fenced by the grim-reaper.
 HostActivated|INFO|Host configuration change
 HostAdded|INFO|Host configuration change